How to understand what is an “EXCEPTIONAL” employee

 They send the email they said they would send, they follow up with the client they said they would, and they’ll show up when they said they would.

 You will never be over-promised and under-delivered by an exceptional employee.
-They will go to whatever length they need to ensure targets are hit, deadlines are met, etc.
+They will go to whatever length they need to ensure targets are hit, deadlines are met, and what was promised is delivered, every time!

 This isn’t always for the employer or teams satisfaction, but is more often than not for their own satisfaction.